awstown/jhubctl/README.md

 # jhubctl

-CLI utility for creating and manage multiple JupyterHub deployments
+**A familiar CLI for managing JupyterHub deployments on Kubernetes clusters.**

 WARNING: Still under active development!
 Does not work yet.